Early Origins of the Waldronde family

 Distinguished members of the family include Sir John Walrond of Wiltshire; Major Richard Waldron (Waldern, Walderne) (1615-1689), English settler and magistrate to colonial Dover, New Hampshire

 from Alcester, Warwickshire

-rising to become Chief...
-Another 32 words (2 lines of text) are included under the topic Early Waldronde Notables in all our PDF Extended History products and printed products wherever possible.
+in 1683, later killed viciously in the Cocheco...
+Another 45 words (3 lines of text) are included under the topic Early Waldronde Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Waldronde family to Ireland

 Some of the Waldronde family moved to Ireland